Google Street View in North America

-In North America, Google Street View is available in Canada, the United States, Mexico, Guatemala, Dominican Republic, Greenland, and limited coverage in some more areas.
+In North America, Google Street View is available in Canada, the United States, Mexico, Guatemala, the Dominican Republic, Greenland, and limited coverage in some more areas.

 Background

 United States

 The United States was the first country to have Google Street View images and was the only country with images for over a year following introduction of the service on May 25, 2007.
 Early on, most locations had a limited number of views, usually constrained to the city limits and only including major streets, and they only showed the buildings up to a certain height.
 Few suburbs or other nearby cities were included.

 After the first few sets of introductions, image collections from cities added were more detailed, often including every side street, especially in areas closer to the center of the city.
 More suburbs and other nearby cities were included.

 The coverage of various cities has in many cases, subsequently been enlarged and improved, but not necessarily on the same date as new cities have been added.
 Improvements have included the additions of streets in neighborhoods where previously only main roads had been covered, expansions to more suburbs, and views to the sky where previously only views to a certain height were provided.

 Initially when a group of cities were added, only those cities and their own suburbs would be a part of the image collection.
 However June 10, 2008 introductions also included cities in covered areas without camera icons and isolated from any other camera icons.
 Many more cities were added without icons on August 4, when the only U.S. city added with an icon was New Orleans.

 On November 9, 2009, parts of Hawaii were added, and coverage of the United States was also further expanded, although some key areas had yet to be added.
 With the addition of Hawaii, all fifty states are now represented in Street View.

-On July 2, 2013, high-definition images, at least 99% of which has been taken since early 2011, were added to major portions of all fifty states, including those that have had no HD images up to that point.
+On July 2, 2013, high-definition images, at least 99% of which have been taken since early 2011, were added to major portions of all fifty states, including those that have had no HD images up to that point.

 The last state or territory of the US to get coverage was Puerto Rico on December 14, 2016.